 Gone with the Wind Itinerary

-The Marietta Gone With the Wind Museum at Historic Brumby Hall features hundreds of artifacts and memorabilia, including the original Bengaline honeymoon gown worn by Vivien Leigh in her role as Scarlett O’Hara.
+The Marietta Gone With The Wind Museum is located at Historic Brumby Hall.
+The museum features hundreds of artifacts and memorabilia, including the original Bengaline honeymoon gown worn by Vivien Leigh in her role as Scarlett O’Hara, Margaret Mitchell’s personal volumes of the novel and a display dedicated to the African American cast.
 Also visit the Marietta National Cemetery where more than 10,000 Union soldiers are buried.

 Estimated time: 45 minutes for museum tour

 MARY MAC’S TEA ROOM